 This isn’t a cut-and-dry answer.
 Some sites will tell you three is the maximum, while others will tell you five.
 Well, I agree with the three-day rule.
 A three-day fridge stay will allow your dough to stay at its peak of freshness and fermentation.

-Does that mean you can’t stick it out till five days?
+Does that mean you can’t stick it out for five days?
 Maybe.
 But why risk it?
 If you’re going to wait more than three days, there is no harm in freezing the dough ball and taking it out the night before to thaw in the fridge.
 In fact, it’s practically the same thing.

 Another thing to consider is that some dough will last longer than others.
 So, while a freshly made dough might over-ferment by the fifth day, another will be a-okay.
 What’s the deal?
 There are three factors to consider.